Modoc County, California: Geography

 The northern half of the county is primarily the Modoc Plateau, a 1 mi expanse of lava flows, cinder cones, juniper flats, pine forests and seasonal lakes, including the alkaline waters of Goose Lake.
 Nearly 1 e6acre of the Modoc National Forest lie on the plateau between Medicine Lake, to the west, and the Warner Mountains, to the east.

 A great diversity of plants are found in Modoc County.
 As it is situated within the biodiverse California Floristic Province, many native trees are found in the county, including Garry oak (Quercus garryana) and Washoe pine (Pinus washoensis).
 Pinus jeffreyi and P. ponderosa (the Jeffrey and ponderosa pines, respectively) are also found in substantial groves.
-The rich plant life supports substantial populations of mule deer (Odocoileus hemionus), Rocky Mountain elk (Cervus canadensis) and pronghorn (Antilocapra americana), as well as several herds of wild horses (Equus ferus).
+The rich plant life supports substantial populations of mule deer (Odocoileus hemionus), Rocky Mountain elk (Cervus canadensis) and pronghorn (Antilocapra americana), as well as several herds of feral horses (Equus ferus).
 Clear Lake National Wildlife Refuge and Long Bell State Game Refuge are located on the plateau, as well.
 The Lost River, which later drains into the Klamath River basin, drains the northern part of the plateau; southern watersheds either collect in basin reservoirs or flow into the Big Sage Reservoir, in the center of the county (which later flows into the Pit River).

 Below the rim of the plateau, in the extreme southwest corner of the county, are Big Valley and Warm Springs Valley, which form the bottom of the Pit River watershed that flows through the county.
 The Pit River's northern and southern forks come together just south of Alturas; the river collects hundreds of other small creeks on its trajectory south towards Shasta Lake, where it joins the Sacramento River and ultimately drains into San Francisco Bay.
 The eastern edge of the county is dominated by the Warner Mountains.
 The Pit River originates in this mountain range.
 Hundreds of alpine lakes dot the range, all of which are fed by snowmelt and natural springs.
 East of the Warner Range is Surprise Valley and the western edge of the Great Basin.

 Hot springs and lava caves are unique to Modoc County.
 There is potential for some geothermal energy resources in the county, though the viability is highly variable.